This article explains Organization Account Lifecycle Management with respect to License Seats.

 Organization Account Licensing

-When you create an Organization, it is appropriated a certain number of Seats you can use to deploy Accounts (Users).
+When you create an Organization, it is appropriated a certain number of License Seats you can use to deploy Accounts (Users).
 Licensing Terms vary, but in general you can utilize Seats in very flexible ways.

 You can, in fact, re-enable the same Account for continued use at a later time, retaining access to all prior managed content.
-This requires that you have a License available to re-associate with the Account.
+This requires that you have a Seat available to re-associate with the Account.

 Managing Accounts and Features